ibm-cloud-docs/sell/add-new-product.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center > My products**.
 1. From the **My products** page, click **Create**.
 1. Select **Import existing product**, and click **Next**.
-1. Select the private catalog that contains your product and click **Next**.
+1. Select the private catalog that contains your product and click **Select catalog**.
 1. Select the product that you want to import and click **Import**.